Frequently Asked Questions

 How are your reports reviewed and produced?

-Every report produced by the National Research Council undergoes a lengthy review process.
+Every report produced by the Academies undergoes a lengthy review process.
 In addition to extensive review within the institution, individuals independent of the institution, who are not involved in the authoring study committeethe institutional review process has been satisfactorily completed.
-This process ensures the credibility and authority of every NRC report by subjecting it to critical review by a body of peers highly knowledgeable in the subject matter.
+This process ensures the credibility and authority of every Academies report by subjecting it to critical review by a body of peers highly knowledgeable in the subject matter.
 Adherence to the review process protects against a committee taking a narrow or parochial view of a problem, or failing to consider fully or properly document data or information pertinent to the issue under review.
 The process is particularly aggressive in differentiating committee opinions and judgment from findings of fact well grounded in research.

 Are your reports free or for sale?
 And are they all on the Internet?